mattcossins-arm/Arm-Developer-Labs-Staging/Projects/Projects/Ambient-Edge-AI-with-Ethos-U85.md

 ---
 title: "Ambient/Always-On Edge AI with Cortex-A and Ethos-U85 NPU"
 description: "This project trains and deploys an optimised and TOSA-compliant AI model on an Arm Cortex-/M55/U85 combination to create a low-power ambient/always-on AI platform capable of detecting environmental changes.
-This low-power system reacts to its environment and "wakes" a Arm Cortex-A device to perform high-performance processing, such as using a more substantial Edge AI LLM performing inference leveraging NEON.
+This low-power system reacts to its environment and wakes a Arm Cortex-A device to perform high-performance processing, such as using a more substantial Edge AI LLM performing inference leveraging NEON.
 The project should quantify accuracy, latency, and power consumption."
 subjects:
     - "ML"
     - "Performance and Architecture"